 The fact that you don’t leave your job must mean that there’s something you get from it, even if it’s just the money or the job security.
 Maybe it’s also stimulation, purpose, status and social interactions?
 Become aware of the value of these benefits and practise gratitude for what you have.

-Look for ways to express your personal values at work.
+Look for ways to express your personal values in your career.
 To stay with the above example, if you work in a bank while thinking that bankers are the source of all evil, you could look for a role in which you could become the ambassador of the customer and ensure that they are treated fairly.
 Banks need people like that!

 Make sure that your job fits into your overall life mission.
-If you manage to find a purpose in your job beyond the money, it will make all the difference.
+If you manage to find a purpose in your career beyond the money, it will make all the difference.

 4. Make it fun and personal